- Position & Allocation Control & Assignment Changes

 - Create an employment file for the intern and complete the Intern Contract

-Contact your department’s R&C Analyst and/or the Internship Program Manager regarding any question related to Internships.
+Contact your department’s R&C Analyst and/or the Internship Program Analyst regarding any questions related to Internships.